-Jay Dee "B.J."
-Penn (born December 13, 1978 in Kailua, Hawaii) is an American professional mixed martial arts (MMA) fighter and Brazilian Jiu-Jitsu practitioner, currently the Ultimate Fighting Championship lightweight champion.
+B.J.
+Penn (Jay Dee Penn or Baby Jay) was born on December 13, 1978 in Kailua, Hawaii.
+He is an American professional mixed martial arts (MMA) fighter and Brazilian Jiu-Jitsu practitioner, was the Ultimate Fighting Championship lightweight champion and UFC Welterweight Champion.
+He is one of only three fighters in UFC history to win titles in multiple weight classes.
 He holds notable wins over Matt Hughes, Takanori Gomi, Jens Pulver, Caol Uno, Duane Ludwig, Matt Serra, Rodrigo Gracie, Din Thomas, Renzo Gracie and Joe Stevenson.
 He is the first American-born winner of the World Brazilian Jiu-Jitsu Championship (Mundial) in the black belt category (2000).
 Penn is also the former UFC welterweight champion and was a coach on the The Ultimate Fighter 5 reality show.
 After winning the lightweight title at UFC 80, he became only the second man (with Randy Couture) to win UFC titles in two different weight classes.

 His accomplishments caught the attention of the Ultimate Fighting Championship, where he began his mixed martial arts career less than a year later in 2001.
 He demonstrated strong striking skills, knocking out lightweights Din Thomas and Caol Uno before suffering a decision loss in a title fight against UFC lightweight champion Jens Pulver.
 In 2003, after Pulver left the UFC and relinquished his title, a tournament to crown a new champion flopped when Penn fought Uno to a draw in the finals at UFC 41, a failure which caused the UFC to later suspend its lightweight division.
 Penn bounced back later in the year with a victory over Takanori Gomi, future PRIDE Fighting Championship lightweight champion, in Rumble on the Rock, an MMA organization promoted by Penn’s brother.